Here are some helpful tips on talking to your guys about piece work (or any new incentive)

 Concept 3 – Find (or make) the winners!

 Ask your crew if they have ever worked in a situation where a poor performer was being paid more than or the same as they were–they probably have.
 Encourage them that piece work can help keep that problem from happening.
+Having the correct employees in place is essential to this system.
+You’ll very quickly begin to see who is there to make money and how is there as just a job.

 Give a pay raise